zotonic/zotonic/doc/developer-guide/upgrading.rst

 Erlang/OTP
 ^^^^^^^^^^

-* Support for Erlang 18 was dropped.
+* Support for Erlang versions before 21.3 was dropped.
 * Zotonic modules are now separately published as packages to `Hex.pm`_, which allows you to build your own Zotonic distribution and to have each of your sites depend on the Zotonic modules (and other Erlang packages) it needs.